Does it mutate š±

 Description

-The findIndex() method returns an index of the first element in the array that satisfies the provided testing function.
-Otherwise -1 is returned.
+The findIndex() method of Array instances returns the index of the first element in an array that satisfies the provided testing function.
+If no elements satisfy the testing function, -1 is returned.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex